 CDR Report

-The CDR Report is a fairly simple accounting of expected loads and resources that provides a forecast of future year planning reserve margins.
-The complicated analysis that allows the CDR Report to be informative is built into the LOLE Study that is used to determine the expected level of reliability provided by a given planning reserve margin.
+The CDR Report is an accounting of expected loads and resources that provides a forecast of future year planning reserve margins.
+The analysis that allows the CDR Report to be informative is built into the LOLE Study that is used to determine the expected level of reliability provided by a given planning reserve margin.

 In order for this comparison between the results of the CDR Report and LOLE Study to be meaningful, the assumptions used to develop the CDR Report must be consistent with those used in the LOLE Study.
-These assumptions include the assumed capacity contribution of variable resources such as wind and solar generation and the specific weather conditions used to develop the load forecast.
+These assumptions include the assumed capacity contribution of variable resources such as wind and solar generation and the specific weather conditions used to develop the load forecast.[Discuss: not sure what is meant by these statements.
+The CDR assumptions are fairly stagnant, while the LOLE assumptions are by design variable.]
 While ERCOT currently uses average weather conditions to develop the load forecast in the CDR, this and other input assumptions can be varied without reducing the validity of the CDR Report as long as similar changes are made to the input assumptions included in the corresponding LOLE Study.
 Similarly, the full impact of resource outages, both planned and unplanned, on system reliability is included in the development of the LOLE Study.
 As such, the analysis in the CDR Report does not include any deration of available resources to reflect possible outages.

 A LOLE Study includes multiple scenarios based on a range of possible weather conditions.
 Derived from historical weather patterns, these load scenarios are consistent with weather expectations ranging from mild to extreme, with appropriate probabilities of occurrence assigned to each weather scenario.
 Similarly, resource outages are included in the study based on historical operational data reflecting by unit maintenance schedules and forced outage probabilities.
 Variable generation units, such as wind, solar and hydro generation, are included in the study as hourly output based on weather patterns that are consistent with the load used for each specific scenario.
 In this way the net impact of weather on both load and variable generation is consistent with actual historical data.

 Resource information in the CDR Report is derived from the Resource Asset Registration forms (RARFs) submitted by resource owners.
-Additional information regarding the expected output of variable generation, the net output of self-serve generation (behind the fence), and the net import from DC-ties is calculated from operational data.
-As the CDR Report consists of a simple accounting of resources and loads, with all input assumptions listed in the report, stakeholders can adjust the calculations and results to reflect different assumptions regarding new unit completion, unit retirements, or load growth.
-In this way, the specific assumptions in the CDR Report are less important than those in the Transmission Planning Models.
-The analysis conducted in the transmission planning process cannot be adjusted by stakeholders after completion to reflect different input assumptions.
+Additional information regarding the expected output of renewable generation, the net output of self-serve generation (behind the fence), and the net import from DC-ties is calculated from operational data.[What about the other outputs?
+ERS, LaaRs, TDSP programs, etc.?]
+As the CDR Report consists of a simple accounting of resources and loads, with all input assumptions listed in Section 3.2.6 of the Protocols, stakeholders can adjust the calculations and results to reflect their own different assumptions.
+In this way, the specific assumptions in the CDR Report are less important than those in the Transmission Planning Models.[What is meant by this sentence?
+Is this someone’s opinion?
+PLWG should strive to keep this whitepaper factual without individual viewpoints.]
+The analysis conducted in the transmission planning process cannot be adjusted by stakeholders after completion to reflect different input assumptions.[Is this a true statement.
+If it is, why are stakeholders precluded from running their own transmission planning scenario analysis ?]